beekpr/examples/home-screen-widget/profiles/JS_SDK.md

 ### Javascript SDK API

-By calling these methods, you will receive a promise resolving with a the result of the operation.
+By calling these methods, you will receive a promise resolving with the result of the operation.
 #### Messages
 ``sdk.Messages.create(message)`` creates a new message
 #### Profiles